rspendl/tezedge/light_node/README.md

 ```

 ### WebSocket Access Address
-Node expose various metrics and statistics in real-time through websocket.
-This argument specifies address, on which
-will be this websocket accessible.
+The node exposes various metrics and statistics in real-time through a websocket.
+This argument specifies the address at which this websocket will be accessible.

 ```
 --websocket-address <IP:PORT>
 ```

 ### Monitor port
-Port on which the Tezedge node monitoring information will be exposed
+The port on which the monitoring information for the TezEdge node will be exposed
 ```
 --monitor-port <PORT>
 ```

 ### Peers <optional>
 Allowed network peers to bootstrap from.
-This argument is good to use in controlled testing environmnet.
+This argument is good to use in a controlled testing environmnet.
 Each peer is described by its address and port in `IP:PORT` format, delimited by a colon.

 ```